chriscremer/TPL/README.md

 - Pick the trade that best balances the teams
 - Repeat until teams are balanced or we've hit a limit on number of trades

-## What effects would this have?
+## What effects would this algorithm have?
 - If the demand for a player increases, their salary will increase.
-So if a GM wants to hold on to a in-demand player, they'll have to pay for them.
+So if a GM wants to hold on to a in-demand player, they'll have to pay more for them.

 ## FAQ